umputun/remark42/README.md

 - name should be at least 3 characters long
 - name has to start from the letter and contains letters, numbers, underscores and spaces only.

+### Importing comments

+Remark supports importing comments from Disqus, WordPress or native backup format.
+All imported comments has `Imported` field set to `true`.

 #### Initial import from Disqus